 Even if you've lived in New York your entire life, there are a few things that somehow manage to slip through the cracks.
-And just like that co-worker who's name you totally don't know, it's way too late to ask now.
+And just like that co-worker whose name you totally don't know, it's way too late to ask now.
 Here are some answers to a few of those most pressing questions from public transportation to famous museums.
 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
-Obviously you do, follow Time Out New York on Facebook for the good stuff.
+Obviously, you do, follow Time Out New York on Facebook for the good stuff.

 1. What’s with the different color street signs?